kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Add portrait semi-random 1-2 blinks during idle
-  - Idle State = dialogue is finished type-writing
-- Apply some simple 9-panel textbox with borders to replace the black box
-  - Do the same for the nameplate
-- Implement interactable objects for dialogue
+- Implement interactable objects for dialogue (e.g., a signpost)
   - Inheritance?
 Or composition?
     - How would we do composition in GMS2?